-I fell in love with making wearable art with my two hands, hammers and fire.
-Lasting pieces that meant so much to the recipients.
+I fell in love with making wearable art with my two hands, using hammers and fire.
+I loved making lasting pieces that meant so much to the recipients.

-This creative outlet grew momentum, too, as I met new people at art festivals and sent my jewelry across the world to customers who purchased my work online.
+This creative outlet grew momentum, too, as I met new people at art festivals and sent my jewelry to customers across the world.

 Then the funniest thing happened: as business increased, the less creative I felt.

-I found myself making the same pieces over and over again and it was stifling.
-So, I took a hard look at the work I was doing and made the difficult decision of stepping away from my best-selling production pieces and allowing my creative spirit to become whole again.
+I was making the same pieces over and over again.
+So, I made the difficult decision of stepping away from my best-selling pieces to allow my creative spirit to come alive again.

 But even while I made jewelry, my curiosity for drawing never left.
-I’d sketch occasionally and tinker with digital graphics, not realizing I was slowly finding my creative voice in a world that had been previously black and white.
+I’d sketch occasionally and tinker with digital graphics, not realizing I was finding my voice in a world that was previously black and white.

-The real game changer happened when I invested in a digital drawing tablet.
-Once I realized I could draw naturally and incorporate digital color, I knew it was the breakthrough I’d been waiting for.
+When I invested in a digital drawing tablet and realized I could draw naturally and use color, it was the breakthrough I was waiting for.